avmolaei/avmolaei/README.md

 Hi, I'm av, an engineer that loves tech and cars.

-I build keyboards and other things, and sometimes they are useful
+I build electronics, software, keyboards and other things. sometimes they are useful